-MCB Ltd has developed an Environmental and Social Risk Management (ESRM) methodology to systematically identify, assess and manage the environmental and social risks to which it is exposed through its lending activities and adopt mitigation measures against the risk of greenwashing and incurring reputational risks.
-Annex 3 illustrates how the ESRM process is integrated into the Bank Credit Risk Cycle.
+MCB Ltd has developed an Environmental and Social Risk Management methodology to systematically identify, assess and manage the environmental and social risks to which it is exposed through its lending activities and adopt mitigation measures.
+Annex 2 illustrates how the ESRM process is integrated into the Bank Credit Risk Cycle.